pingcap/docs/develop/dev-guide-gui-vscode-sqltools.md

 ## Connect to TiDB

-Connect to your TiDB cluster depending on the TiDB deployment option you've selected.
+Connect to your TiDB cluster depending on the TiDB deployment option you have selected.

 <SimpleTab>
 <div label="TiDB Serverless">